-- 1. That the findings stated at (a) and (b) below, and the Findings In Support of Low Bid Exemption attached as Exhibit A submitted in support of (a) and (b) below, to exempt from competitive bidding requirements the contract for CM/GC services for the Project ("Contract"), are hereby approved and adopted. - (a) It is unlikely that the exemption will encourage favoritism in the awarding of public improvement contracts or substantially diminish competition for public improvement contracts; and - (b) The awarding of a public improvement contract pursuant to the exemption will likely result in substantial cost savings and other substantial benefits to the agency. - 2.
-That the Contract is exempt from the competitive bidding requirements of ORS Chapter 279C.
+- 1. That the findings stated at (a) and (b) below, and the Findings In Support of Low Bid Exemption attached as Exhibit A submitted in support of (a) and (b) below, to exempt from competitive bidding requirements the contract for CM/GC services for the Projects (Contracts), are hereby approved and adopted. - (a) It is unlikely that the exemption will encourage favoritism in the awarding of public improvement contracts or substantially diminish competition for public improvement contracts; and - (b) The awarding of a public improvement contract pursuant to the exemption will likely result in substantial cost savings and other substantial benefits to the agency. - 2.
+That the Contracts are exempt from the competitive bidding requirements of ORS Chapter 279C.

-- 3. That TriMet is authorized to initiate a Request for Proposal process and negotiate a contract for the specified work subject to final Board approval of the Contract award. - 4.
+- 3. That TriMet is authorized to initiate a Request for Proposal process and negotiate contracts for the specified work subject to final Board approval of the contract award. - 4.
 That TriMet shall conduct the CM/GC services procurement in accordance with Model Rules adopted by the Attorney General under ORS 279A.065(3).

-Dated: August 10, 2016
+Dated: October 25, 2017

 Attest: Presiding Officer

-Recording Secretary .
+Dagadina Cagusteur

-Approved as to Legal Sufficiency:
+Recording Secretary Approved as to Legal Sufficiency:

-Legal Department
+Leval Department